 Plan Ahead: We know that this season will be like no other, but the good news is that it will definitely happen and the Old Farmer's Almanac is calling for a snowy winter, so bring it on.
 But before you bring it, ring it -- that is, you'll want to check with the resort of your choice before showing up.
 If you have a season pass, you won't need an advance reservation at the three resorts on this panel, but on busy days you will need to book in advance at several other resorts, including those in the Epic Pass party tent.
 No season pass?
 Day tickets will be available but they will be in limited supply as a way to manage capacity, as explained by Sugarbush's Hammond.
 In addition, there will likely be very few resorts allowing walk-up day ticket purchases so you'll definitely need to plan on buying those online in advance -- which you'd want to do anyway since they are cheaper that way.

 Be Aware of Travel Restrictions: With quarantine travel restrictions changing frequently among the ski states, you'll also want to be up to speed on what you'll need to do to hit your favorite destinations.
-While the major western ski states are generally free of any travel restrictions, California recently added a new requirement that you self-quarantine for 14 days upon arrival which does put a serious cramp on that ski vacation you were planning to the Sierras or Mammoth.
-In the Northeast, just about every state has some sort of quarantine requirement either before or after you arrive, so you'll want to click on this national run-down to check on the latest status before loading up your YetiMobile: https://www.cnn.com/travel/article/us-state-travel-restrictions-covid-19/index.html
+While the major western ski states are generally free of any travel restrictions, California has imposed a requirement that travelers self-quarantine for 14 days upon arrival which puts a serious cramp on that ski vacation you were planning to the Sierras or Mammoth.
+In the Northeast, however, just about every state has some sort of mandatory quarantine requirement either before or after you arrive, so you'll want to click on this national run-down of state travel policies for the latest status of your desired ski state before loading up the YetiMobile: https://www.cnn.com/travel/article/us-state-travel-restrictions-covid-19/index.html

 Masks & Distancing: There's really no mystery here; just as you need to mask up and keep your 6 feet of distance at the supermarket, it will be no different at the ski areas when standing in lines or making your way to the loo or take-out counter.
 The good news is that most of our ski culture puts us in natural compliance where we are wearing face coverings anyway and the boards on our feet keep us 6 feet from those fore and aft.
 That in addition to being in the great outdoors with gazillions of snowy acres on which to spread out makes skiing and riding the best bet for getting your ya-ya's out while staying safe.